 TBMs are surface-to-surface missiles that fly in a ballistic manner.
 They are extremely fast and carry a lethal 500 to 1,000 lb high explosive warhead that can reduce a fortified command point into dust, killing everyone inside lethal blast radius.

-However, they also come with disadvantages.
-Aside from the fact that they are way too expensive, the moment you launch one, the missile will be detected on enemy air defense radars, giving them a warning that you have fired a TBM.
+Despite the high terminal velocities and massive explosion they cause, TBMs also come with disadvantages.
+The moment you launch one, the missile will be detected on enemy air defense radars, giving them a warning that you have fired a TBM.

 Seeing this, enemy forces could react to your TBM launch and promptly evacuate their ground forces away from the predicted trajectory of your TBM strike, limiting the effectiveness.